Wherever Would I Be: Dusty Springfield and Daryl Hall version

 In 1995, British pop singer Dusty Springfield and American rock/soul singer Daryl Hall recorded a duet version of the track.
-Added to Springfield's album A Very Fine Love, the song was the second-to-last single from Springfield.
+Added to Springfield's fifteenth studio album, A Very Fine Love (1995), the song was the second-to-last single from Springfield.
 Due to modest sales of the album, Springfield and Columbia Records decided not to renew her contract.
 Springfield's breast cancer recurred in late 1996, and Springfield died in 1999, making A Very Fine Love her final album.

-The version was used in the 1995 movie "While You Were Sleeping", starring Sandra Bullock and Bill Pullman.
+The version was used in the 1995 movie While You Were Sleeping, starring Sandra Bullock and Bill Pullman.
 The song was also released as a single in mid-1995, peaking at #44 in the UK for a total of three weeks.

-The single was released within Europe only on CD single.
-The main European version of the CD single featured two tracks, the a-side duet and the 1990 Springfield hit "Reputation".
-The European Maxi CD single featured four tracks; the a-side, a remix of the a-side titled "Wherever Would I Be (Walter A. Mix)", a solo version of "Wherever Would I Be" with the vocal handled by Springfield alone and the 1990 hit "Reputation".
+The main European version of the CD single featured two tracks, the A-side duet and the 1990 Springfield hit "Reputation".
+The European Maxi CD single featured four tracks; the A-side, a remix of the A-side titled "Wherever Would I Be (Walter A. Mix)", a solo version of "Wherever Would I Be" with the vocal handled by Springfield alone and the 1990 hit "Reputation".

 The UK Maxi CD single featured four tracks; the a-side, a track from her "A Very Fine Love" album titled "All I Have To Offer You Is Love", the 1990 hit "Reputation" and the solo version of "Wherever Would I Be".
-Another UK Maxi CD single featured another four tracks; the a-side, a remix of the 1990 album track "Daydreaming", titled "Daydreaming (Edited 12" Master)", the edited single mix of "Arrested by You" and the remix of the a-side titled "Wherever Would I Be (Walter A. Mix)".
-A UK promotional CD single was also released, featuring just the a-side alone.

-For both versions of the single, the artwork consisted of two zoomed-in shots of Springfield, taken from the artwork for the album "A Very Fine Love".
+Another UK Maxi CD single featured another four tracks; the A-side, a remix of the 1990 album track "Daydreaming", titled "Daydreaming (Edited 12" Master)", the edited single mix of "Arrested by You" and the remix of the A-side titled "Wherever Would I Be (Walter A. Mix)".
+The single artwork consisted of two zoomed-in shots of Springfield, taken from the artwork for the album A Very Fine Love.

 A music video was created for the duet.